 - 1. The School Administrator will identify the type of threat and attempt to determine the individual(s) making the threat. - 2.
-The School Threat Assessment Team will conduct the threat assessment.
-A school police officer should be part of this team. - 3.
+The School Administrator will call 911, local police and/or Santa Clara County Sheriff's Dept. (408-293-2311) and will provide the exact location (e.g., building, area) and nature of emergency. - 3.
+The School Administrator shall assemble a School Threat Assessment Team that includes a local police officer. - 4.
 The School Threat Assessment Team will assess the warning signs, risk factors, stabilizing factors and potential precipitating events to arrive at a categorical description of the risk for a particular point in time.
-There are five categories of risk as described by the Santa Clara County Sheriff's Dept. - Category 1: High violence potential; qualifies for arrest or hospitalization. - Category 2: High violence potential; does not qualify for arrest or hospitalization. - Category 3: Insufficient evidence for violence potential; sufficient evidence for the repetitive/intentional infliction of emotional distress upon others. - Category 4: Insufficient evidence for violence potential; sufficient evidence for the unintentional infliction of emotional distress upon others. - Category 5: Insufficient evidence for violence potential; insufficient evidence for emotional distress upon others. - 4.
+There are five categories of risk as described by the Santa Clara County Sheriff's Dept. - Category 1: High violence potential; qualifies for arrest or hospitalization. - Category 2: High violence potential; does not qualify for arrest or hospitalization. - Category 3: Insufficient evidence for violence potential; sufficient evidence for the repetitive/intentional infliction of emotional distress upon others. - Category 4: Insufficient evidence for violence potential; sufficient evidence for the unintentional infliction of emotional distress upon others. - Category 5: Insufficient evidence for violence potential; insufficient evidence for emotional distress upon others. - 5.
 In categorizing the risk, the School Threat Assessment Team will attempt to answer two questions: (1) is the individual moving on a path towards violent action?
-(2) Is there evidence to suggest movement from thought to action? - The School Threat Assessment Team will assess the warning signs by evaluating the associated oral, written or electronic threatening communications. - 6.
-The School Threat Assessment Team will recommend appropriate action to the School Administrator. - 7.
-As soon as the physical safety of those involved has been insured, attention will turn to meeting the emotional and psychological needs of students and staff.
+(2) Is there evidence to suggest movement from thought to action? - 6.
+The School Threat Assessment Team will assess the warning signs by evaluating the associated oral, written or electronic threatening communications. - 7.
+The School Threat Assessment Team will recommend appropriate action to the School Administrator.

+8. As soon as the physical safety of those involved has been insured, attention will turn to meeting the emotional and psychological needs of students and staff.
 Crisis intervention may be necessary and appropriate.